silverbulletmd/silverbullet/website/Markdown/Code Widgets.md

-Code widgets are a SilverBullet specific “extensions” to [[Markdown]].
-Technically, it’s not an extension — it just gives new semantics to markdown’s native fenced code blocks — code blocks that start with a triple backtick, specifying a programming language.
+Code widgets are a SilverBullet specific “extension” to [[Markdown]].
+Technically, it’s not an extension — it just gives new meaning to markdown’s native fenced code blocks — code blocks that start with a triple backtick, specifying a programming language.

-Currently, SilverBullet provides two code widgets as part of its built in [[🔌 Plugs]]:
+Currently, SilverBullet provides two code widgets as part of its built-in [[🔌 Plugs]]:

 * `embed`
 * `markdown`